rkulla/vimogen/README.md

 It will give you a menu of items to choose from.
 Such as 'Install' or 'Update':

     1) Install
+    2) Uninstall
-    2) Update
+    3) Update
-    3) Exit
+    4) Exit
-    Select a menu option to perform: 1
+    Select a menu option to perform:

 If you choose Install, then it will a 'git clone' on all the git repositories that you specified in ~/.vimogen_repos into your Pathogen dir (~/.vim/bundle).
 It will skip any directories that already exist, so you can append new plugins to the vimogen_repos manifest later and install them too.

+If you choose Uninstall, it will give you a list of all your plugins to chose from:

+    1) EXIT              7) tlib_vim            13) vim-matchit
+    2) vim-rails         8) vim-addon-mw-utils  14) taglist.vim
+    3) vim-surround      9) snipmate-snippets   15) tabular
+    4) nerdtree         10) ZenCoding.vim       16) tComment
+    5) ctrlp.vim        11) vcscommand.vim      17) python-mode
+    6) vim-snipmate     12) dbext.vim           18) pydiction
+    Select a plugin to completely uninstall:

 If you choose Update, then it will run a 'git pull' on the bundles.
 This is great because you can stay up-to-date with all the new features the plugin authors create just by re-running this command often.